-While much of this technology has obvious positive impacts — better medical treatments, faster data processing, a more connected world — you might be wondering how all of this change will impact the car insurance industry.
-There are several trends, tools, and companies that you should be aware of when evaluating upcoming insurance technology trends and the impacts they will have on consumers and companies alike — and the car insurance industry at large.
+While much of this technology has obvious positive impacts, you might be wondering how all of this change will impact the car insurance industry.
+There are several trends, tools, and companies that you should be aware of when evaluating car insurance policies.

-According to a study by McKinsey, nearly $1.5 trillion in additional revenue could be generated from on-demand mobility and data-driven services by 2030.”
+According to a study by McKinsey, nearly $1.5 trillion in additional revenue could be generated from on-demand mobility and data-driven services by 2030.

 For insurance agents and salespeople, jumping on this trend will mean more access to apps that help with a smartphone-accessible rating, quoting, what-if analysis, and selling to consumers.
 For the insured, this will mean the ability to talk to insurers in real-time.

-Insurers Will Make Better Use of Connected Technology
+Making Better Use of Connected Technology

 More and more car insurance companies will soon start offering usage-based car insurance (UBI).
 In a UBI plan, a mobile phone app or other sensors will track how you drive and calculate the rate the company charges you accordingly.
-This usage-based insurance will also be affected by when, where, and how you drive, with more and safer driver discounts for avoiding accidents.
+This usage-based insurance will also be affected by when, where, and how you drive, with more discounts for avoiding accidents.

 It’s a Buyer’s Market

-In addition to providing them with better data on their own driving, technology allows drivers to have fine-tuned expectations of how much they should be paying for car insurance based on their driving behaviors, vehicle make and model, the city in which they live and work, and their other traditional risk factors (like traffic tickets, age, etc.).
+In addition to providing users with better data on their own driving, technology allows drivers to have fine-tuned expectations of how much they should be paying for car insurance.
+This is based on their driving behaviors, vehicle make and model, the city in which they live and work, and their other traditional risk factors such as traffic tickets, age, and more.

-In addition to growing up as digital natives, millennials are also pickier: they tend to research potential purchases and investments much more than their older fellow citizens would before spending money on them, make a large percentage of their purchases online, and much prefer texting, chat, and using social media to actually picking up a phone when conducting business.
+In addition to growing up as digital natives, these generations are also pickier: They tend to research potential purchases and investments much more than previous generations do before spending money on them.
+They also make a large percentage of their purchases online, and they are more likely to prefer texting, chat, and using social media over actually picking up a phone when conducting business.

 Tech-Empowered Insurance Agents

 All of this may make it seem like individual insurance agents are well on their way to being replaced by sensors, robots, algorithms, and machines.
-But in reality, these innovative technologies will empower the insurance agent to more efficiently serve their clients using the latest and greatest data and technology.
+In reality, these innovative technologies will empower the insurance agent to more efficiently serve their clients using the latest and greatest data and technology.

-One example of this technology is Advicerobo, a company that reduces risks for insurers by using data to create wildly in-depth profiles of individuals.
-It allows the company to reduce their risk of being defrauded and evaluate the insurance-worthiness of individuals.
+Advicerobo, for example, a company that reduces risks for insurers by using data to create wildly in-depth profiles of individuals.
+It allows the insurance company to reduce their risk of being defrauded and also evaluate the insurance-worthiness of individuals.